 Moving from the dance floor to the poker felt, we learn all the details behind the creation of the first big poker tournament with a format that required players to earn their spots as participants, similar to how golf uses PGA performance as a basis for pros to qualify to participate in various events.
 The 1999 “Tournament Of Champions Of Poker” was the first of its kind and Mike’s involvement demonstrated his deep understanding of the poker world and the need this structure would fill.

 Mike was also a key participant in the creation of the online poker site partypoker, advising them on the poker aspects of their platform (he wasn’t involved in their online casino operations) and making it conform to the rules and procedures of the game while keeping it inviting and player friendly.
 This particular chapter in his life I found fascinating, with a rare and candid behind-the-curtain look at this unique industry.

 Of course, we all recognize Mike for his 14-season stint (and counting!) as on-screen co-host, along with Vince Van Patten, of the World Poker Tour.
 He has traveled all over the USA, and the rest of the world, bringing high-caliber commentary on poker action from established pros, as well as up-and-comers, right into your living room.

-I interviewed Mike once, on the Top Pair Home Game Poker Podcast (listen to part 1 here and part 2 here).
-I asked him how much of a bankroll he brought with him to get started playing poker professionally once he decided to permanently leave the Eastern United States and make Vegas his home.
+I interviewed Mike once, on the Top Pair Home Game Poker Podcast and I asked him how much of a bankroll he brought with him to get started playing poker professionally once he decided to permanently leave the Eastern United States and make Vegas his home.
 He didn’t miss a beat in replying that he considered having enough money for his next buy-in all the bankroll he needed.
 A true illustration of his “Life’s a Gamble” mantra.